Real Rider Resource guide to simple topical routines during horse show season

 The cleaner your routine is before the ring, the less you have to explain when it matters.

-The 3-part show-safe routine
+The 4-part show-season routine

 Control what goes on the horse